How do Emotional Intelligence Skills Help Athletes?

 Not a year goes by where there isn’t a story of an athlete that reaches the heights of their sport, just to come crashing down in their personal lives.
 The personal conduct of athletes is under more scrutiny than ever.

 All athletes must ultimately answer the question, “Who do I want to be and who do I want to be me with?”
 This is a matter of using EQ-based social skills, because the fact is, sports is a business that exists in a complex social system.
 By combining emotional agility with emotional maturity, athletes can manage their personal lives to maximize career longevity.
 Tom Brady comes to mind.
 Not only is he highly disciplined in football, outside of the NFL he is a “no drama” family man that quietly goes about his business with strong social support.
 We also should mention the rise of esports which is creating a new culture of gamer athletes who are facing unseen challenges in terms of mental health as they are thrust into the spotlight.

 YouEQ Neuro-Gamification for Athletes

 YouEQ adds game dynamics to brain training for emotional intelligence.
 For athletes, playing games to develop new skills is a natural fit.
-Training is fast, fun and affordable through a monthly membership—compared to traditional sports psychologists and training.
-Members have access to certified trainers with athletic backgrounds and competitive experience.
+Training is fast, fun and affordable—compared to traditional sports psychologists and training.
+Participants have access to certified trainers with athletic backgrounds and competitive experience.